AZ-X/AZ-X/README.md

 And I learned jack shit too.
 So I might think, nothing like a little hope to get you to show your cards.

 > ->This made me smile :-)

+There are inter- relationships between privacy and security however.
+You can't maintain good privacy unless you have a secure platform, and what is the point of security if you cannot maintain privacy?

+Note that creating a US region AppleID now hard requires a phone number that can receive SMS to create it, in addition to an email address.
+An AppleID is required to install any apps on an iPad or iPhone.
+I think creating a Ukranian region Apple ID does not require a phone number and can install all global apps.
+Many popular apps (but fortunately not Signal) are published only in specific App Store regions (such as US).
+Note also that signing in to the App Store will now silently enable iCloud.
+It has to be disabled explicitly again.

+People Plans, God Laughs
+Pet Thinks, Adopter LoL

+> ->This made me smile :-)